cakramediadata2022/cflow/docs/channel-manager/intro.md

 # Introduction

 Welcome to Cakrahub Channel Manager!
-Officially launched in January 2025, our channel manager has been trusted by more than 10 clients and continues to grow rapidly.
+Officially launched in January 2025.
 Cakrahub Channel Manager is designed to empower hotels and property owners with a robust and feature-rich platform to efficiently manage room distribution and maximize occupancy rates across various sales channels.

 ## Key Features